clanfear/CSSS508/docs/installation.md

    * We will use the RStudio icon to load RStudio and use R.

 4. Open RStudio and verify it loads.
+   * In the bottom-left panel of RStudio, you should see something vaguely like the image at the end of this document.
    * If there are any problems, email me at [clanfear@uw.edu](mailto:clanfear@uw.edu)

 ### MacOS

 1. Go to the [Installers page](https://www.rstudio.com/products/rstudio/download/#download).
-   * Scroll to "Installers for Supported Platforms"
-   * Click `RStudio (version) - MacOS X 10.6+ (64-bit)` to download: Whatever version is listed will be the most current.
+   * Click `Download RStudio for MacOS` or, under All Installers, the link next to `macOS 10.13+` to download: Whatever version is listed will be the most current.

 2. Run the installer.
    * Follow the on-screen instructions.